 Third, foreign participation is under-utilized in India and private ownership is underutilized in China.
-Recent research has established that foreign entrants bring modern skills and products and new technologies; they require greater transparency in regulations to ensure compliance; and they fan the winds of domestic competition.
+Research has established that foreign entrants bring modern skills and products and new technologies; they require greater transparency in regulations to ensure compliance; and they fan the winds of domestic competition.
 Managers of India's state owned or controlled institutions tend to pay more attention to the regulators than to making their businesses productive.
 The positive growth and performance of India's "new private" banks also suggests lessons to be learned.

-Government insistence on continued bank ownership in both economies reflects the estimation that growth rates are adequate to support the continued "cost" of using banks to ensure continued growth and social stability in China and advancing the Indian government's objectives of access by farmers and small businesses.
-While it has yet to be established that both countries could have grown even faster up to this point if they had more efficient financial sectors, what is clear is that banking systems that are unable to efficiency evaluate credit and manage risk will prevail upon the public purse when growth slows, as it surely will.
-At current growth rates, China's economy is doubling in size every eight years; India's in 9-12 years.
-Both are developing complex market economies that are outgrowing their financial systems - increasingly the more productive parts of the economy will be held back.
-In more complex market economies the distortions of government ownership exacerbate inabilities to respond to shocks and industrial setbacks.
+Government insistence on continued bank ownership in both economies reflects the estimation that growth rates are adequate to support the continued "cost" of using banks to pursue political objectives.
+While it has yet to be established that both countries could have grown even faster up to this point if they had more efficient financial sectors, it is clear that banking systems that are unable to evaluate credit and manage risk will prevail upon the public purse when growth slows and as the economies outgrow their financial systems.
+In more complex market economies the distortions of government ownership exacerbate vulnerabilities to shocks and industrial setbacks.